jsbisht/aws-developer-associate/scaling.md

 Also,

-    NLB's can have static IPs, so can be whitelisted
+    NLB's can have static IPs, so can be whitelisted (!important)

 Can Forward TCP to instances.